dedan/pcourse/lectures/lec1.md

 Variables
 =========

-Let me introduce the concept of a variable by playing around with the previous example.
+Let me introduce the concept of a variable by playing around with the first example in which I printed the single word *hello*.
 As I said before we can always learn a lot from errors.
-To lets try something and then look what we can learn from the error.
+So lets try something and then look what we can learn from the error.
+I remove the quotation marks from the word hello and run the code again.
+To make it clear: I create a file (named *scratch.py* in my case) containing the single line `print(hello)` and run it with the command `python scratch.py`.

     (course)dedan@neuroinf37:~/projects/pcourse: python scratch.py
     Traceback (most recent call last):